Cynthion/MTGA-Collection-Optimizer/architecture.md

 |-- Shared Module (?)

 # Settings
+## Electron
+- The settings path is determined statically. // TODO
+- The storage.js script needs to be on the same level as preload.js since it is referenced by it.
+- Electron's main.ts calls the storage.js directly by providing the settings path.
+- Angular calls the storage.js via the preload.js bridge.
+The preload.js script determines the settings path.

+## Angular
 - UI initial settings are empty
 - Backend defines default settings
 - Before first data load, user settings are stored on backend